spatie/pdf-to-text/README.md

 echo Pdf::getText('book.pdf');
 ```

-By default the package will assume that the `pdftotext` command is located at `/usr/bin/pdftotext`.
+By default the package will use `which pdftotext` to determine the path to the `pdftotext` binary.
-If it is located elsewhere pass its binary path to constructor
+You can manually override it by passing the binary path to the constructor.

 ```php
 $text = (new Pdf('/custom/path/to/pdftotext'))